gsmitheidw/GenealogyTools/Get-TriangulatedKits/README.md

 # Get-TriangulatedKits

-Get-TriangulatedKits is a Powershell script to look for triagulated segments in DNA matches from Gedmatch CSV files Use [DNAPainter.com](https://www.dnapainter.com) to build up a profile of known ancestor/match segments.
+[Get-TriangulatedKits.ps1](https://raw.githubusercontent.com/gsmitheidw/GenealogyTools/main/Get-TriangulatedKits/Get-TriangulatedKits.ps1) is a Powershell script to look for triagulated segments in DNA matches from Gedmatch CSV files
+Use [DNAPainter.com](https://www.dnapainter.com) to build up a profile of known ancestor/match segments.
 Then take those Chromosome numbers with start and end segments to compare against matches.